estatistics/opensource_tiktok_downloader/README.md

 # opensource tiktok downloader with name customization based on yt-dlp

 This is an open source bashscript to download tiktok videos with options to customize the name of the downloaded video/json.
+Please read it before use!

 ### What it does?
 - 1st step - Download the json file with a temporary filename.